merethaun/devportal-website/README.md

 This static site generator uses 11ty.

 ## Automatic Build
-Whenever something is pushed to the master branch (or pull request to master), the _side folder will be generated and pushed to the branch 'published-pages' and the 'brandmaker/brandmaker.github.io' repository. \
+Whenever something is pushed to the master branch (or pull request to master), the _side folder will be generated and pushed to the branch 'published-pages'.
+This branch is the soucce for GitHub pages (https://developers.brandmaker.com/) \
 GitHub will do it automatically with Actions. \
-In order to push to another repo a secret token (API_TOKEN_GITHUB) has to be added. (https://github.com/marketplace/actions/push-directory-to-another-repository)

 ## Quickstart